 1. How would the proposal be likely to increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise?
-Proposed measures to avoid or reduce such increases are: 2.
+Proposed measures to avoid or reduce such increases are: Library and the preparation litrary to effect plants, enimals, fish, as previous life? ۷.
 How would the proposal be likely to affect plants, animals, fish, or marine life?
-Proposed measures to protect or conserve plants, animals, fish, or marine life are: 3.
+Proposed measures to protect or conserve plants, animals, fish, or marine life are: μ,, 3.
 How would the proposal be likely to deplete energy or natural resources?
 Proposed measures to protect or conserve energy and natural resources are: